-There are several small beaches set among the rocks, with pine trees climbing the hill behind the beach, for example at En Vau and Port Pin, where you can swim between the cliffs - very dramatic!
+As well as being a scenic attraction there are also several small beaches set among the rocks, with pine trees climbing the hill behind the beaches, for example at En Vau and Port Pin, where you can swim between the cliffs - very dramatic!

 Whichever boat trip you choose you won't be disappointed, as the little boat travels around the beautiful coastline with a new surprise around each corner.
 After many years of exploring much of France I still consider the boat trip I took here as one of my favourite days out!

-Diving: The coastline around the Marseille calanques is very popular with divers.
-Note - the underwater Cosquer cave at Morgiou contains some of the oldest cave paintings in the world - said to rival those at Lascaux..
+Note - the underwater Cosquer cave at Morgiou contains some of the oldest cave paintings in the world - said to rival those at Lascaux.
 Unfortunately the entrance is 35 metres under water and access is prohibited even if you do come equipped with diving equipment!

 Attractions near the Marseille calanques

-Map of Calanques at Marseille & places nearby
+Map of Calanques at Marseille and places nearby

-- Cap Canaille - site of natural beauty (11km)
+- Cap Canaille (Cassis): site of natural beauty (11 km)

 The French version of this page is at Calanques at Marseille (Francais)